8 GOLDEN HELMET CHAMPIONSHIPS (8 > > >11) p.GH1

 as Kilburn, Rowley Park, the Showground and Sportsground at Sydney, Ekka, etc,

-and the 3 Christchurch tracks, are to be found in tables, image-linked above.
+and the 3 Christchurch tracks, are to be found in tables, image-linked in 8.1 above.

 Championship